-This bill amends existing laws regarding the exposure of children to controlled substances, expanding the scope of criminal liability beyond just methamphetamine to include all controlled substances, except those legally prescribed.
-The title of the relevant chapter is changed from "Methamphetamine-Related Crimes" to "Controlled Drug-Related Crimes."
-Definitions are updated to include "controlled substance" and "chemical substance," while references to methamphetamine are replaced with broader terms.
-The bill also specifies that law enforcement can take a child into protective custody for screening or testing if there is suspected or actual exposure to controlled substances.
+This bill amends existing laws to expand the criminal statute regarding the exposure of children to methamphetamine, broadening it to include all controlled substances, except those that are legally prescribed.
+The title of the relevant chapter is changed from "METHAMPHETAMINE-RELATED CRIMES" to "CONTROLLED DRUG-RELATED CRIMES."
+Definitions are updated to reflect this change, including the term "controlled substance," which now encompasses all controlled drugs as defined by RSA 318-B:1, and the term "chemical substance," which refers to substances used in the manufacture of controlled substances.
+Additionally, the bill specifies that law enforcement can take a child into protective custody for health screening if they are present in areas where activities related to controlled substances are occurring.

 As Amended by the House: 639-A:1, 639-A:2, 639-A:4